ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

 Using LBWSG exposure data in Vivarium
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Use the Low Birthweight and Short Gestation exposure data from GBD to initialize the risk exposure categories of simulants a follows:

 * Simulants initialized into age group 2 (Early Neonatal) or age group 3 (Late Neonatal) at the beginning of the simulation should be assigned an LBWSG exposure category using the exposure data for age_group_id 2 or 3,